 To access Home Assistant UI, we have to adjust the network settings of our guest.
 Open the Settings and change Network settings so that the guest uses Bridged Adapter instead of NAT:

 Another important setting is to Enable EFI in the System tab.
 Without it your guest will not be able to boot:

 Start your guest and open the following URL in your browser: http://xx.xx.xx.xx:8123, where хх.xx.xx.xx is the IP address, assigned to your guest.
 If you don’t know it, the easiest way is to check the list of devices in your home router/access point settings.
 If your hardware is not up-to-date, the first boot process may take a few minutes as it includes download and install of recent Hass.io image from the net.

-Since you have access to the guest console, you may also ssh to the Hass.io command line.
-One has to realize that this is not the full access to the host OS command line.
+It is worth mentioning that this will not provide you with full access to the host OS command line.
 Instead, this is Hass.io command line toolset which is running inside a container.

 In order to access it, open the guest console and hit Enter to see the welcome prompt:

 Welcome to HassOS hassio login: